-- Major: Industrial Engineering
+- Major: Industrial and Systems Engineering

 - E-mail: email@example.com

 I worked three terms for Shaw Inc. in Dalton, GA and focused on the areas of process improvement & lean/six sigma.
 I chose to co-op not only to take a break from school, but also get an entire year of experience from the same company.
 I wanted to spend more time working pre-graduation so I chose to co-op versus a summer internship.